anuroy-20/HighSchoolApp/README.md

 - Kotlin - (https://developer.android.com/kotlin)

-## The project has total 3 screens
+## The project has total 2 screens

-- Screen to enter city name
-- Screen to display weather details in recyclerview
+- Screen to list the High School in recyclerview
-- Screen to show the details of selected list item.
+- Screen to display SAT Details based on the selected School

 Unit Testing covered for service and viewmodel classes.